SaurabhAgentic/icp-analyzer/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- MongoDB 4.4 or higher
-- Redis 6.2 or higher
 - Node.js 14 or higher (for frontend development)
+- Optional: MongoDB 4.4 or higher (for persistent storage)
+- Optional: Redis 6.2 or higher (for caching and task queue)

 ## Installation